anvarashurov/thefacebook/notes/notes.md

-Giving Exactly the same Route path but Link changes the URL to the one withou /#/ so Refreshing the page causes "GET: blah blah NO SUHC ROUTE" error
+Giving Exactly the same Route path but Link changes the URL to the one withou /#/ so Refreshing the page causes "GET: blah blah NO SUCH ROUTE" error
   - the whole problem was the part that renders ABOUT
   - has path set up EXACT hence and following paths
   - are not being rendered